 The Effects of Globalization on Worker Training

-We consider a three-stage game to examine how market integration affects firms' incentives to provide general worker training.
+We examine how globalization affects firms' incentives to provide general worker training.
+We consider a three-stage game.
 In stage 1, firms invest in productivity-enhancing training.
 In stage 2, they can make wage offers for each others' workers.
 Finally, Cournot competition takes place.
-When two product markets become integrated, that is, replaced by a market with greater demand and more firms, training by each firm increases, provided the two markets are initially sufficiently concentrated.
-When barriers between less concentrated markets are eliminated, training is reduced.
+When two product markets become integrated, that is, replaced by a market with greater demand and more firms, training by each firm increases, provided the two markets are sufficiently small.
+When barriers between large markets are eliminated, training is reduced.
 Integration increases welfare if it does not reduce training.
-However, for large parameter regions, welfare decreases if integration reduces training.
-We also show that opening product markets to countries with publicly funded training or cheap, low-skilled labor can threaten apprenticeship systems.
+However, for large parameter regions, welfare falls if integration reduces training.
+We also show that opening markets to countries with publicly funded training or cheap, low-skilled labor can threaten apprenticeship systems.

 Suggested Citation: Suggested Citation